Darr3n2GG/DAO-Library-PHP-MySQL/README.md

-# DB-Classes-for-PHP+MySQL
+# DAO Library in PHP for MySQL Databases
- Database classes for PHP and MySQL.
 Created for efficiency and readablity.